 Another common type of exercise is what’s known as an “early exercise.”
 Some companies allow this, and it just means you can exercise your options before they have vested.

 As you can see in the graph above, the benefit of doing this is that you are minimizing the pre-exercise gain.
 This could potentially limit your exposure to AMT.
-The downside here is that you are taking on risk.
+The downside here that you are taking on risk.
 There is no guarantee that your stock will ever be liquid, so you are paying to buy stock that could one day be worthless.

 If you choose to early exercise, you will almost always want to file an 83(b) election.
 You only have 30 days to file this with the IRS, and there are no exceptions.
-If you fail to file the 83(b) election, you are subject to ordinary income tax every time you vest new shares (remember, when you early exercise your shares are unvested.
-That means the resulting stock is still subject to vesting).
+If you fail to file the 83(b) election, you are subject to ordinary income tax every time you vest new shares.
+(Remember when you early exercise your shares are unvested.
+That means the resulting stock is still subject to vesting.)

 The third common time to exercise is upon an exit.
 That could be at an IPO or an acquisition.

-Second, we covered the tax benefits of having ISO options: you do not pay tax on the day you exercise.
+We detailed the tax benefits of having ISO options: you do not pay tax on the day you exercise.

-And lastly, we covered the three common times people exercise their options.
+We finished by explaining the three common times people exercise their options.

 Read “Equity 101: Part 1”

 Read “Equity 101: Part 2”